GrossDesignCo/unnamed-astronav-game-idea/notes/ocean.md

 Cycle from dawn to dusk

 As night falls, little spotlights on the boat come on & shine out at the waves

+## Environments

+Pool/Lake

+- enclosed boat of water, closed system, easier inputs

+Harbor

+- mostly enclosed, one entry point for external forces to push and pull

+Ocean

+- totally open sides, forces coming from mostly one direction, but no point-source